Salzburg (state): Major cities and towns

 Wals-Siezenheim, a common municipality with about 12,000 inhabitants, is known as 'Austria's largest village'.

 History

-Salt has played an important role in the region's development; Salzburg means "salt castle".
+Salt mining has played an important role in the region's development; Salzburg means "salt city".

 Salzburg as an independent state

 Independence from Bavaria was secured in the late 14th century.
 The Archbishopric of Salzburg was an independent prince-bishopric and State of the Holy Roman Empire until German Mediatisation in 1803.

 Electorate of Salzburg

 The territory was secularized and, as the Electorate of Salzburg, given as compensation to Ferdinand III, former Grand Duke of Tuscany, the brother of Emperor Francis II.

 The end of independence

 Following the Austrian defeat at Austerlitz in 1805, Salzburg was annexed by Austria as compensation for the loss of Tyrol to the Kingdom of Bavaria, and Ferdinand was transferred to the Grand Duchy of Würzburg.

 Bavarian Salzburg

-After Austria's defeat in 1809, the province was handed over to Bavaria in 1810.
+After Austria's defeat in 1809, the region was handed over to Bavaria in 1810.